No experience or partner required

 Do I need to preregister?

-No preregistration needed.
-We accept cash and most major credit cards at the door.
+Preregistration isn't mandatory, however it's very convenient to buy a 4-class punch card in advance.
+Otherwise, we accept cash and most major credit cards at the door.
 We cannot accept checks.

 What other class levels do you offer?

 As our students become more confident with the material, they can progress to a number of different levels.
 Find out more about how our class levels are structured here.

 What is the ettiquette at dances and in classes?

 We have created a handy guide to the expected etiquette at all of our events.
 Following these simple guidelines will help ensure everyone has an enjoyable time.

 While dancing in crowded venues it is easy to get sweaty.
 Most dancers bring an extra shirt or two to change into as the night goes on as dancing with someone who has sweated through their clothing is unpleasant.
 Also consider bringing deodorant and breath mints to stave off personal odors.
 If someone is particularly smelly, speak to one of the instructors or staff and they will delicately approach the issue with the person.

 How can I practice once I’ve started class?

 We have created videos of the material covered in class here to help make it easier to remember.
 The best way to improve is to get out dancing as soon as possible!
 Stick around and dance with your fellow students or our Dance Ambassadors after class.